Richard Cranwell: Personal life and non-political career

 Cranwell attended Richlands High School in Tazewell County, Virginia.
 As the varsity quarterback, he led the state in touchdown passes his senior year.
 He would go on to play football in college, transitioning to kicker.
 He received a B.S. degree from Virginia Polytechnic Institute in 1965, and his J.D. from the University of Richmond School of Law in 1968.
 He was then admitted to the Virginia State Bar and took up practice in Roanoke County, Virginia.

-He is an active member in good standing of the Virginia State Bar, the American Bar Association, the Association of Trial Lawyers of America, the Academy of Rail Labor Attorneys, the Million Dollar Advocates Forum, the Virginia Trial Lawyers Association and the Roanoke County-Salem Bar Association.
+He is an active member of the Virginia State Bar, the American Bar Association, the Association of Trial Lawyers of America, the Academy of Rail Labor Attorneys, the Million Dollar Advocates Forum, the Virginia Trial Lawyers Association, and the Roanoke County-Salem Bar Association.

 Cranwell currently resides in Vinton, Virginia and is a member of Vinton's Chamber of Commerce and its Lions Club.
 He has been married twice and had six children.